Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 Authorities believe he was trying to return to Brazil after the ex-girlfriend's murder.
 He was captured in Virginia.

-The slain woman's family is under police protection, said Ryan, the county attorney general.
+The slain woman's family is under police protection, said Ryan.
 “And they are terrified.
 They are barricaded inside their home.”

 The escape and search have attracted international attention and became big news in Brazil.
 The main newspaper in Rio de Janeiro ran a lengthy story Wednesday with the headline “Dangerous hide-and-seek.”